vandrada/csb/parallel/README.md

 # Notes
-* The program creates three directories in your working directory with the suffixes of `bam_`, `mpileup_`, and `vcf_` the suffix of each will be the name of the passed in file. i.e `chrome_split -f test.bam` will create `bam_test/`, `mpileup_test/`, and `vcf_test/`.
+* The program creates three directories in your working directory with the prefixes of `bam_`, `mpileup_`, and `vcf_` the suffix of each will be the name of the passed in file. i.e `chrome_split -f test.bam` will create `bam_test/`, `mpileup_test/`, and `vcf_test/`.

 * To save space, the default behavior is to delete each file once it has been processed.
-For small files the three directories shouldn't be a problem, but processing an initial bam file of five gigabytes in size produced an additional forty gigabytes.
+For small bam files the three directories shouldn't be a problem, but processing an initial bam file of five gigabytes in size produced an additional forty gigabytes.
 If you would like to keep the bam file pass `--keep-bam`; if you would like to keep the mpileup files pass `--keep-mpileup`.